 In most states there are no formal educational requirements.
 Employers generally require Health information technician to have graduated from a post-secondary educational courses.
 Many have a high association diploma, or equivalent and gain knowledge of their responsibilities at the workplace.
 High association students considering this profession should take courses in biology, chemistry, and anatomy.

 Health information technician have to be knowledgeable in : office administration, medical terminology, medical coding, billing procedures, Electronic Health Records (EHR) management.

 CERTIFICATION & LICENSING

 Certification, in today’s world, is the fastest way to earn credentials necessary to start a new career, or to advance in a current one.
 Certifications are more specialized, than traditional education, and are focused on acquiring a particular set of skills.
 For employers it simply means that there is less on-the-job training required, which saves them time, resources, and money.
-The Certified Electronic Health Records Specialist (CEHRS) Certified Billing & Coding Specialist (CBCS)are Nationally acknowledged certifications administered by the National Healthcareers Association.
+The Certified Electronic Health Records Information Technician (CEHRS) Certified Billing & Coding Specialist (CBCS)are Nationally acknowledged certifications administered by the National Healthcareers Association.
 The Certified Medical Administrative Assistant (CMAA) is a Nationally recognized certification.

 "You can start your dream career, get promoted,and boost your earning potential in a handful of months.
 Don’t settle.
 Stand out and advance your career by getting certified".